 The Warranty Question: Will Compatible Accessories Void My Monitor Warranty?

-The Legal Framework (US)
+US Legal Framework

 The Magnuson-Moss Warranty Act (15 U.S.C. § 2301 et seq.) is a federal law enacted in 1975 that explicitly prohibits manufacturers from conditioning warranties on the use of branded parts or services.
 The Act states that warranties "cannot be conditioned on the consumer's use of any article or service identified by brand, trade, or corporate name."